 Students demonstrate an understanding of general theories and concepts of social psychology.
 In addition, students demonstrate the ability to apply the theories in the analysis of a specific issue or social setting.
 Topics include research techniques, social perception, social influence, social relations, and application.
 The entering student should have a solid understanding of basic concepts of psychology (PSYC 1000) as well as good writing skills

 Hubby always sees great beauty In math.
 To him, it's like instilling order in the everyday chaos that is the world.
 To Sir Talks A Lot, math a swirling pit of chaos.
 Unfortunately, he is in the dismal position of having to take both geometry and college algebra at the same time.
 Sir's algebra teacher during the first semester turned out to be a former student of my husband.
-We have discovered that Sir performs best when he is held accountable to deadlines in low-interest subject.
+We have discovered that Sir performs best when he is held accountable to deadlines in low-interest subjects.
 He struggled with procrastination and time management as much as the math, but he finished the course with a B.

 MATH 0980-360 INTEGRATED COLLEGE ALGEBRA ALGEBRAWAY I-- 4 credits